How we help

 Our team work alongside the child and family and help co-ordinate the wide range of professionals who are involved in the child’s care, to ensure that the families wishes are at the centre of care provision and decision making.

 We have a dedicated area at each hospice where a child can lay at rest, allowing their family to say goodbye in a familiar and supportive environment.
 Care does not stop after a child has died.
-We will continue to provide practical and emotional support for the entire family for as long as they need.
+We will continue to provide practical and emotional support for the entire family.

 We offer individual and couple counselling as well as bereavement groups to support parents and other family members, including siblings, parents and grandparents.